 2. Goals – main Goals and milestones

 A goal is a description of what you want to achieve in the training process.
-When you have found you running level, you are ready to start your basis training, which is a part of running at all levels.
+When you have found your running level, you are ready to start your basis training, which is a part of running at all levels.
 So, it’s a good idea to find a goal in the future and then you can choose a plan to meet this goal.
 This means, finding a running program to follow, that fit to your current level.
-Your first goal could be to follow the basis training program to the end.
+Your first goal could be to follow the basic training program to the end.

 If your current level makes you capable to run a half-marathon in 6 months from now, you can find a half-marathon on the internet and start your preparations, which along the way will include test runs or races at shorter distances (milestones), that show whether you are on the track or the running schedule needs to be adjusted.

 The year plan has as its main purpose the coming season and is about performance, development, training status and the experiences gained along the way until now.

 Let’s make an example, you decide to run Chicago half-marathon in 6 months from now.
 6 months is a 26 weeks period to plan the course towards the Chicago half-marathon.
 You can try to estimate your finish time, by running 5k at easy/moderate pace.
 Insert your 5k time here time predictor then you can read the Predicted Race Performance on the half-marathon.

 When you have calculated the estimated finish time, you can start the planning: You have a starting point and an end point.
 The period plan could include these points:

 - Desired performance development and a Shape top on race day.